Maarten14C/coffee/cran-comments.md

 * rhub

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, NOTEs or WARNINGs.